 In your hostel

 The easiest place to meet people during a solo trip is in the hostel you’re staying at.
 When you’re sleeping in a dorm with multiple beds, you’ll easily get in contact with the other people staying in the same dorm.
 The first thing you do (unless it’s in the middle of the night) is to introduce yourself when you enter the room.
 Before you know it, you made four new friends.

 When you don’t want to share a dorm, it’s still easy to meet people in a hostel.
-Just make sure you stay in one that has common rooms.
-Whether it’s a (large) kitchen, a dining room or a living room.
+Just make sure you stay in one that has a common room.
+Whether it’s a (large) kitchen, a dining room, or a living room.
 Pretty much everybody in those rooms is traveling or loves to travel, so there’s your topic to start a conservation with.